HashemShullar/U-Net-for-Seismic-Interpolation/README.md

 ## Running the Code

 You can download a pretrained model in adittion to the training and testing datasets from [OneDrive](https://kfupmedusa-my.sharepoint.com/:f:/g/personal/g201664780_kfupm_edu_sa/EjLKroxemL1BsGwI8Vx03bMBudWFWLd2gYZDx47VTGbs6Q?e=UPpWsH).
 After downloading the model you can either test it on a single patch or you can test the model on the testing dataset.
+Make sure the model and the Data folder are both in the repository root directory.

 #### Make sure the patch you want to test is in the repository root directory (You can use the patch provided with the repo).
 Open a command prompt in the root directory and run [main.py](https://github.com/HashemShullar/U-Net-for-Seismic-Interpolation/blob/main/main.py) as follows: